casualGamer-dev/Nuon/src/lib/lib.md

 ### What belongs in lib?

-In general, if you can imagine some program wanting the functionality you're writing, even if that program had nothing to do with Tor, your functionality belongs in lib.
+In general, if you can imagine some program wanting the functionality you're writing, even if that program had nothing to do with Nuon, your functionality belongs in lib.

 If it falls into one of the existing "lib" categories, your